 You can do this by add a Layer Mask to the snow overlay layer.
 Here’s how…

-- Right click on the snow overlay layer and select “Add Layer Mask” and make sure “White” is selected (first option).
+Right-click on the snow overlay layer and select “Add Layer Mask” and make sure “White” is selected (first option).

-- Grab your Brush tool and set the Foreground color to black and the Background color to white.
+Grab your Brush tool and set the Foreground color to black and the Background color to white.

-- Paint with black, anywhere on the image where you wish to remove the snow.
+Paint with black, anywhere on the image where you wish to remove the snow.

 Now is as good a time as any to save what you’ve done thus far.

-If you save it as a JPG file, it will flatten all the layers and you will be unable to edit the snow in the future.
+If you save it as a JPG file, it will flatten all the layers, and you will be unable to edit the snow in the future.

-Therefore, I recommend saving the file with the extension: .XCF.
-This is GIMPs native file format for saving a file and keeping all the layers intact.
+This is GIMP’s native file format for saving a file and keeping all the layers intact.

 Next up, learning how to create your own snow brush…